sufiyan-syed0921/market-validation-fsy/survey/README.md

 **2. Respondents who do not own a flight simulation yoke**
 <br>
-Some responses indicated that they did not own a yoke controller at all and these responses were removed.
+Some responses indicated that they did not own a yoke controller, and these responses were removed.

 **3. Respondents who only have HOTAS style controllers**
 <br>
-Some responses indicated they owned controlles in a HOTAS (Joystick) format.
-Opinions of those who soley own these type of controllers were not of interest and outside the scope of this survey.
+Some responses indicated they owned controllers in a HOTAS (Joystick) format.
+Opinions of those who soley own these type of controllers were outside the scope of this survey.

 **4. Remove respondents who quit survey after question 1**
 <br>
 Some respondents quit the survey after responding to question 1 and these responses were removed.

 **5. Remove respondents with inconsistent location responses (Falsely claimed to live in the SF Bay Area)**
 <br>
- We included a question (Q12) to see if any respondents lived in the SF bay area to see if they would be open to participating in a in- person study.
-We noticed that there was a suspiciously high number of responses who claimed they were located in the bay area given this survey was diseminated on a reddit forum with global reach.
-To address this concern of fraudulent responses, we used the location coordinates from the survey metadata to implement a location filter to remove responses who "lied" about their location.
-See the code below for details on the method of how this was done.
+To recruit potential participants for an in-person study, we asked respondents (Q12) if they lived in the San Francisco Bay Area.
+However, we observed a suspiciously high number of “yes” responses, despite the survey being disseminated globally via Reddit.
+To address this concern, we cross-checked responses with location metadata and removed cases where the coordinates fell outside the Bay Area.
+See code below for details of this filtering process.

 ```R
 # Prepare for filtering based on location (filter 5)---------------------------------------